Prince Planet: Reception

 Two factors contributed to the hasty demise of Prince Planet as a desirable property for domestic broadcast, one being the fact that monochrome programing was becoming less desirable to television stations with the ever-growing popularity of color television.
 The other was negative parental reaction to cartoons that contained what was perceived as excessive violence for children's television.
 Whilst he was fighting for right, Prince Planet's opponents were often killed when they faced off against him, and this was obvious even despite editing of the dubbed prints to remove violent scenes.
 Prince Planet kills Warlock and Krag in the last two episodes before returning home to Radion, and they were not the only villains he blasted away with his pendant.

 In addition to human violence, the Prince was not overly sensitive to Earth fauna either.
 For instance, in one episode, he transformed a whale into transportation for his friends, effectively killing the whale.
 Even so, Prince Planet is known to have been televised in the U.S.A until around 1976 in the Chicago area (WSNS-TV Channel 44) on stations hungry for afternoon TV for children to watch after school, and the program claimed many faithful adherents throughout the sixties and those later years.
 It was also televised on WUTV channel 29 Buffalo, New York, in the summer of 1975.

 Home video

+Something weird home video included a Prince Planet episode as a bonus on both of their DVD releases of Starman.
 TGG Direct released a 5-disc box set containing 47 of the 52 episodes of the series on July 15, 2014 on Region 1 DVD.